Back to jobs

 This role requires a hybrid schedule (3 days a week) at our Waltham, MA or North Bethesda, MD office location.

-How You'll Contribute:
+How You'll Contribute

 • Data-Driven Decisions and Accountability: Set desired outcomes and define KPIs for each initiative you run.
-Monitor results closely and adjust priorities in real time, synthesizing findings into clear narratives for technical and non-technical audiences alike
+Monitor results closely and adjust priorities in real time, synthesizing findings into clear narratives for technical and non-technical audiences alike.

-• Cross-Functional Collaboration and Enablement: Secure alignment across engineering, design, data science, category management and marketing, and drive adoption of new capabilities through rollout strategy, in-app education, and customer communication
+• Cross-Functional Collaboration and Enablement: Secure alignment across engineering, design, data science, category management and marketing, and drive adoption of new capabilities through rollout strategy, in-app education, and customer communication.

 • Build and Ship with AI Agents: Operate spec-first.
-Translate your experimentation roadmap into structured, machine-executable specs that AI agents (Claude, Cursor) can build against, and work hand-in-hand with marketing, design, engineering and product analytics to prototype, validate, and ship statistically sound changes fast
+Translate your experimentation roadmap into structured, machine-executable specs that AI agents (Claude, Cursor) can build against, and work hand-in-hand with marketing, design, engineering and product analytics to prototype, validate, and ship statistically sound changes fast.

-What You'll Bring to Xometry:
+What You'll Bring to Xometry

 You would be a good fit with:

-• AI-native, with hands-on fluency in tools like Claude and Cursor, and a track record of using them to compress the path from idea to validated, shipped product change
+• AI-native, with hands-on fluency in tools like Claude and Cursor, and a track record of using them to compress the path from idea to validated, shipped product change.

-• Strong strategic and analytical skills, with a systems-thinking approach to managing complexity and trade-offs across multiple product areas
+• Strong strategic and analytical skills, with a systems-thinking approach to managing complexity and trade-offs across multiple product areas.

-• Strong communication and influence skills, with the ability to align senior leadership and cross-functional partners without direct authority
+• Strong communication and influence skills, with the ability to align senior leadership and cross-functional partners without direct authority.

-• Proven ability to drive change within a fast-paced, scaling organization
+• Proven ability to drive change within a fast-paced, scaling organization.

-• Bachelor's degree in Business, Computer Science, Engineering, or a related field
+• Bachelor's degree in Business, Computer Science, Engineering, or a related field.

-Signals we look for:
+Signals we look for

-• You have redesigned an onboarding or signup flow and can point to the before and after conversion numbers, not just the shipped feature
+• You can walk through a specific enterprise feature or workflow you redesigned: the friction you removed, and the before and after numbers, not just the shipped feature.

 Pace: